pachyderm/docs/content/latest/deploy-manage/deploy/environment-variables.md

 ## Pipeline Worker Environment Variables

-MLDM defines many environment variables for each Pachyderm worker that runs your pipeline code.
+MLDM defines many environment variables for each MLDM worker that runs your pipeline code.
 You can print the list of environment variables into your MLDM logs by including the `env` command into your pipeline specification.
 For example,